-During the medieval period, the use of shield became popular as a central part of the coat of arms.
-As the use of coat of arms spread among the knights and nobility of the medieval period, a wide range of symbols came to be used in association with heraldic shields.
+During the medieval period, the use of shields became popular as a central part of the coat of arms.
+As the use of the coat of arms spread among the knights and nobility of the medieval period, a wide range of symbols came to be used in association with heraldic shields.

 These symbols were meant to denote the exact family or person represented as well as certain traits that the owner of the coat of arms wanted to be associated with his identity.
-Animals, plants of different types and trees, birds of various types and fruits were commonly used as shield symbols.
+Animals, plants of different types and trees, birds of various types, and fruits were commonly used as shield symbols.

 They were used to represent the defining trait or quality of the owner of the coat of arms.
 The antelope, for instance, represented peace and purity of the owner.
-A bear denoted the strength of the owner while a boar symbolised courage and mettle in combat.
+A bear denoted the strength of the owner while a boar symbolized courage and mettle in combat.

 Like animals, different types of plants and trees were used to denote different qualities on the heraldic shields during the medieval period.
-The bay leaves, for instance, were used to denote peace and quiet while a cypress symbolised eternal life.
+The bay leaves, for instance, were used to denote peace and quiet while a cypress symbolized eternal life.

-A two-headed eagle, commonly used by medieval German nobility, was a symbol of being the prime protector of a region while a regular eagle symbolised high intellect and a man of action.
+A two-headed eagle, commonly used by the medieval German nobility, was a symbol of being the prime protector of a region while a regular eagle symbolized high intellect and a man of action.

-A falcon symbolised someone who pursued a goal until he had achieved it while an owl symbolised vigilance.
+A falcon symbolized someone who pursued a goal until he had achieved it while an owl symbolized vigilance.
 A raven denoted knowledge while the swan denoted poetical and literary connections of the owner.

 Although a general science and literature surrounding heraldic symbols and achievements developed in medieval Europe, the details of heraldic symbols and their meanings differed from one region to another.